Blackbanded sunfish: Diet

 Blackbanded sunfish are carnivores.
 In most locations, midge larvae are the predominant food source for Black-banded sunfish.
 However they also consume a wide variety of zooplankton, aquatic insects, and crustaceans.

 Behavior

 The blackbanded sunfish is a peaceful, friendly fish that likes to group with others of the same species.
 They can, however, become aggressive and territorial when spawning.

 Reproduction

-Blackbanded sunfish are like other sunfish, with the male staking out a nest site normally among plants.
+Like other sunfish, male blackbanded sunfish stake out a nest site, normally among plants.
 Females lay their eggs in the nest, and then the males will drive them off.
-Like other sunfish, the males will guard their eggs until hatching and sometimes perhaps for a week after until the fry are free swimming.
+The males will guard their eggs until hatching and sometimes perhaps for a week after until the fry are free swimming.

 Threats and protection needs

 The blackbanded sunfish is critically imperiled and vulnerable in much of its range along the Atlantic.
 Some of its reasons of decline are because of drying of ponds and swamps as well as contamination of water by pesticides.
-Also, taking blackbanded sunfish for aquariums poses a threat for populations of them in Virginia.
+Also, taking of blackbanded sunfish for aquariums poses a threat for their populations in Virginia.